Deltares/Wflow.jl/docs/src/lateral/kinwave_params.md

 internal model parameter to the external netCDF variable.

-Two parameters lake coverage `areas` and the outlet of lakes (unique id) `locs` that are not part of the `NaturalLake` struct are also required:
+Two parameters lake coverage `areas` and the outlet of lakes (unique id) `locs` that are not part of the `NaturalLake` struct are also required, and can be set as follows through the TOML file:

 ```toml
 [input.lateral.river.lake]